tmoens/zebrafish-facility-manager/PerFacility.md

 zf-client/src/facility-config/eue.examplezfm.com.json
 ```

-This file automatically gets copied to the 'dist/zf-client' when you build the client an then
+This file automatically gets copied to the 'dist/zf-client' when you build the client and then copied to your hosting
-copied to your hosting service's directory when you deploy the client.
+service's directory when you deploy the client.

 You do not need to rebuild and redeploy the client when you add a new client config file.
-Just add
+Just add it in the directory
-it in the directory as described above and copy it to the deployment directory
-which might be /var/www/zf-client/facility-config
+as described above and copy it to the deployment directory which might be /var/www/zf-client/facility-config

-Detailed instructions for the file have not been written yet.
-The only non obvious part
+Detailed instructions for the file have not been written yet, but the example files should make it pretty clear what's
-is creating the label layout.
-The label layout is just an array of array of tags.
-Each tag indicates what bit of information you can put on a tank label.
-Each row of the array
-gets printed out as a separate line on the label.
-The items within the row are spread out
-across the width of the label.

-The set of supported tags are found here: zf-client/src/app/printing/tank-label/tank-label.ts
+happening.

+One thing that is worth noting is that you should set up the label width and height to match the standard labels printed
+at that facility.
+This allows the system to mock up labels visually without actually trying to print them.